jolie/docs/web/language-tools-and-standard-library/basics/services.md

 ### Embedding the standard library

 The Jolie standard library comes as a collection of services that users can `import` and use through the embedding mechanism.
+The usage of statemnt `import` is documented in section [Modules](modules.html)

 The following example shows the usage of the `Console` service, which exposes operations for communication between Jolie and the standard input/output: